brunozorzetto/silex-simple-app/README.md

 # A simple Silex application.

+Use commands:
-- Use command: composer install
+- composer install
+- npm install